 - be unsafe to use during pregnancy.

 Nicotine is a dangerous poison and can cause serious injury and death.
 It can be absorbed through the skin.
 Liquid nicotine refill for electronic cigarettes are particularly dangerous to younger children who might be attracted by the packaging and the use of fruit and confectionery flavouring, such as chocolate, bubble gum, apple, and watermelon.
-The median lethal dose of nicotine has been estimated to be 6.5–13 mg/kg; hence, an accidental ingestion of one tablespoon of commercially available liquid nicotine refill is sufficient to induce irreversible damage or death, particularly in children.

 If you think a child or someone may have been poisoned, don't wait for symptoms to occur.
 If the person has collapsed or is not breathing, call Triple Zero (000) and ask for an ambulance.
 Once the ambulance is on its way, call the Poisons Information Centre on 13 11 26 for first aid advice.
 Don't try to make the person vomit unless Poisons Information Centre or a doctor recommend it.